Bhaavya/EducationalWeb/README.md

     If the program times out, run: gunicorn edwb_app_intro:app --worker-class gevent --bind 127.0.0.1:8097 --timeout 600 This means the program will run for 600 extra seconds before timing out.
 Feel free to increase this number to allow for more time.

+After installation, to start up project:

+    1. Run in Ubuntu terminal: sudo service redis-server start

+    2. In the same Ubuntu terminal, cd into web directory (usually a path beginning with /mnt/c/Users).
+Then run: redis-server --port 8097
+        2.a.
+This starts up redis

+    3. In a separate Ubuntu terminal, cd into /pdf.js/build/generic/web.
+Then run: gulp server 3.a.
+This starts up gulp

 ### Here are instructions for data/model-related files:

 Since GitHub has file size limits, we cannot upload some of the data and model-related files to GitHub.
 They must be uploaded separately (for instance, via Google Drive).
 We go over where to download these files from and which directory to place them in.